mixologee/tirvandor/tirvandor-project/core-rules/players-handbook/markdown/08-custom-subclasses.md

 *Neutral scouts who patrol the contested frontier between nations*

-Border Wardens are the eyes and ears of the contested lands, patrolling the dangerous frontier between Thaldros and Aethoria.
+Border Wardens are the eyes and ears of the contested lands, patrolling the dangerous contested frontier.
 They're neutral by necessity—attacking any army that threatens the Border's fragile ecosystem.

 ### **WARDEN MAGIC (3RD LEVEL)**